elmar-hinz/Cool/README.md

 ### Out-look ###
 > This is the most simple algorythm to find the winnig service, but it's
 > simplicity by intention.
-Inject your own finders in future versionsns.
+Inject your own finders in future versions.

 ```php
 // ...
 Concierge get me a pizza service!